rutvikk05/chess-server/README.md

 Start the server:

 		$ php cli/t-server.php
 		Welcome to PHP Chess Server
 		Commands available:
 		/ascii Prints the ASCII representation of the game.
+		/castling Gets the castling status.
 		/captures Gets the pieces captured by both players.
 		/fen Prints the FEN string representation of the game.
 		/history The current game's history.
 		/ischeck Finds out if the game is in check.
 		/ismate Finds out if the game is over.
 		/piece {"position":"square"} Gets a piece by its position on the board.
 The "position" parameter is mandatory.
 		/pieces {"color":["w","b"]} Gets the pieces on the board by color.
 The "color" parameter is mandatory.
 		/play {"color":["w","b"],"pgn":"move"} Plays a chess move on the board.
 All parameters are mandatory.
-	/playfen {"from":"FEN","to":"FEN"} Plays a chess move on the board.
+		/playfen {"from":"FEN"} Plays a chess move on the board.
 All parameters are mandatory.
 		/quit Quits a game.
 		/start {"mode":["analysis"],"color":["w","b"]} Starts a new game.
 The "color" parameter is not required in analysis mode.
 		/status The current game status.

 		Listening to commands...

 Open a command prompt and run commands: